-- 9.1 The level of response, protection and prevention resources required to achieve the targets for the operational indicators shown in Appendix 1 were considered as part of the Authority's 2016/2017 budget setting process which established a total budget requirement of £97.413 million.
-As at the end of December 2016 actual expenditure was £71.411 million compared to a profiled budget of £71.588 million resulting in a £0.177 million underspend.
-Based on Best Value Accounting Code of Practice, the estimated cost of staff engaged in prevention work, including an element for watch based firefighters for 2016/2017 is £14.3 million. - 9.2 The cost of delivering services which contribute to the performance achievements comprise goods such as smoke alarms and staff time.
-The staff time includes those who are solely engaged in prevention work and watch-based staff that provide emergency response as well as prevention services. - 9.3 The revised full year budget for smoke alarms and other supporting materials in 2016/2017 is £355,900.
-Actual expenditure as at the end of December 2016 was £234,400.
-Expenditure for the third quarter is in line with the profiled budget.
+- 9.1 The level of response, protection and prevention resources required to achieve the targets for the operational indicators shown in Appendix 1, were considered as part of the Authority's 2016/2017 budget setting process which established a total budget requirement of £97.413million.
+Based on Best Value Accounting Code of Practice, the estimated cost of staff engaged in prevention work including an element for watch based firefighters for 2016/2017 is £14.3 million.
+The cost of delivering services which contribute to the performance achievements comprise goods such as smoke alarms and staff time.
+The staff time includes those who are solely engaged in prevention work and watch based staff that provide emergency response as well as prevention services. - 9.2 Expenditure on smoke alarms and other supporting materials in 2016/17 is £356k.